HiEST/Fem-IoT/README.md

 ## Container infrastructure and data

-TODO: Describe the two ways of working with the application.
+This application is build to work along a HDFS system, either provided by a local or remote infrastructure.
+In this project there is a local docker-based HDFS server provided in case that it is required.

-### Building the container
+## Building the container

 ```
 docker build -t fem-iot .
 ```

-### Build and run the testing framework
+## Build and run the testing framework
 Inside of `docker_hadoop` folder:
 ```
 docker-compose up